vscode-restructuredtext/docs/articles/configuration.rst

 Linter
 ------
-The linter support is based on ``doc8``.
+The linter support is based on ``rstcheck`` and ``doc8``.

-Linting is automatically enabled if the linter ``doc8`` is installed.
+Linting is automatically enabled if the linter ``rstcheck`` or ``doc8`` is installed.
 The linter scans the opened files and highlights those lines with issues detected.
 The PROBLEMS tab should also show all issues detected for easy navigation.

-.. note:: A warning is displayed if ``doc8`` cannot be found.
+.. note:: A warning is displayed if ``rstcheck`` or ``doc8`` cannot be found.

 Executable Path
 :::::::::::::::
-It expects ``doc8`` Python module to be installed and already added to the path.
-If it is installed but cannot be found, add the path to your preferences as seen below,
+It expects ``rstcheck`` or ``doc8`` Python module to be installed and already added to the system path.
+If it is installed but not added to system path, add the path to your preferences as seen below,

 .. code-block:: json